mdtechpoint25-prog/TaskLynk-WebSite-Academic/replit.md

   - Updated Drizzle ORM configuration to use @neondatabase/serverless
   - Changed data types: integer → serial for auto-increment, real → numeric, integer boolean → boolean
   - **Note**: Resend integration was dismissed by user - will use RESEND_API_KEY secret directly
+- **2024-11-21**: Updated React and dependencies for deployment
+  - Upgraded React from v18.3.1 to v19.2.0 (required for @react-three/drei)
+  - Upgraded React-DOM from v18.3.1 to v19.2.0
+  - Upgraded better-auth from v1.3.10 to v1.3.34 (required for autumn-js)
+  - Updated TypeScript type declarations to match React v19
+  - ✅ Build tested successfully - deployment ready
 - **2024-11**: Imported to Replit, configured for Replit environment
   - Configured Next.js to run on port 5000 with host 0.0.0.0
   - Set up webpack watch options for better file watching in Replit